-I like to think of myself as someone who goes to seek great adventures, but in reality, this is both the first and
+I like to think of myself as someone who goes to seek great adventures, but in reality, this is the largest.

-I had always wanted to climb a mountain.
+I had always wanted to climb a “real” mountain.
 As a child, I would tie a skipping rope around myself, Barbie, Ken and Action Man and we would scale the peaks (the stairs).
 Sadly, Ken and his sparkly black suit would often die.
-Possibly because he wasn’t dressed appropriately to climb a mountain… Possibly as I was an evil child.
+Possibly because he wasn’t dressed appropriately to climb a mountain…?
+Possibly as I was just an evil child…?

 As a teenager I joined the Sea Cadets and started expedition training, map reading and getting out on Dartmoor.
-Not that intrepid in comparison to Kilimanjaro, but it started my love of the great outdoors.
+Not that intrepid in comparison to Kilimanjaro, but it started my love of the great outdoors and I consider myself a mountain fiend now.
 I went from being someone who couldn’t read a map, or use a compass, to someone who now feels confident enough to head off with nobody she knows, to climb the worlds highest free standing mountain… on a different continent.

 I had no plans to climb Kilimanjaro initially, but as the time got closer and I realised how close Georgie lived to the mountain, I knew I had to do it.
 It would have been silly not to.